Creamy Butternut Squash Soup

 Place them on a baking sheet and drizzle a bit of olive oil over them.
 Sprinkle with sea salt and cracked black pepper then pop the baking sheet into the oven to roast until tender about 20 to 25 minutes.

 While the squash and potatoes cook.
 Dice the onion and celery.
 Grate the carrot.
-When ready, heat a large stock pot or dutch oven with a drizzle of olive oil.
+When ready, heat a large stock pot or Dutch oven with a drizzle of olive oil.

 Begin cooking the onions, celery, and carrots.
 Add the bay leaf to the pot along with some sea salt.
 Allow the contents of the veggies to cook until the onions are translucent.
 Remove the bay leaf.

 Add the butternut squash and the potatoes to the pot.
 Mix everything to incorporate.
 Turn the heat off and transfer to a blender or you can use a hand blender.
 Pour the stock into the blender or pot and blend until smooth.
-If using a standard blender.
+If using a regular blender.
 Return the contents to the pot.
 Turn the pot on low and add the butter along with the cream.

 Taste test, and add any additional sea salt or pepper desired.
 Serve in a bowl with a small dash of cream and toasted almonds. (optional).